JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 ⚥Sheep(1,1.0,1.0,1.0,1.0,:female)
 ```

-In our case, the methods that have to be forwarded are the accessors,
+In our case, the methods that have to be forwarded are the accessors, as well as
 `eats` and `eat!`.
 The custom reproduction behaviour will of
 course be taken care of by a `reproduce!` function that does not just
 forward but also contains specialized behaviour for the `⚥Sheep`.